gauravkoradiya/Online-Freelancing-System/README.md

-# Online-Freelancing-System
+# Online Freelancing System
-This is online freelancing system is developed in order to showcase the functionality of freelancing system.
-As a part of project it is complete end to end web application which includes basic essential features and functionalities with documentation given.
+This is an online freelancing system developed to connect employers to freelancers directly.
+It is a complete end to end web application which incorporates the basic essential features and functionalities of a freelancing service.
+Also, documentation is available for reference.

----

 ## Core Functionality
-- There is employee entity which can Bid on project posted by any employer.
-Besides employee can search employer.
+- The employee entity can bid on any project posted by the employers.
+- Employee can also search for an employer.
-- Employer can post the the poject work.
+- Employer can post new projects.
----

-## Programming and Framework
+## Languages and Frameworks used
 - PHP
 - MySQL
 - HTML
 - CSS
 - JS
-- JQuery
+- jQuery
----

-*There is doucumentation given in `SRS_and_Documentation` folder where one can find full system architechture and flow.
+***Documentation has been provided in the "SRS_and_Documentation" folder where one can find the full system architecture and flow.***